kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 kubectl apply -f https://raw.githubusercontent.com/kubeflow/trainer/refs/heads/master/examples/flux/lammps-train-job.yaml
 ```

-After that, monitor the pods with `kubectl get pods --watch`, and inspect the lead broker logs with `kubectl logs <pod-name> -c node -f`  , This  also shows how to run the Flux cluster in interactive mode with `flux-interactive.yaml`, then use `kubectl exec` and `flux proxy` to manually run LAMMPS inside the cluster.
+After that, monitor the pods with `kubectl get pods --watch`, and inspect the lead broker logs with `kubectl logs <pod-name> -c node -f` .
+This also shows how to run the Flux cluster in interactive mode with `flux-interactive.yaml`, and then use `kubectl exec` and `flux proxy` to connect to the lead broker Flux instance and manually run LAMMPS inside the cluster.

-The Flux runtime depends on the flux: policy trigger in flux-runtime.yaml, and you can customize the setup through environment variables such as `FLUX_VIEW_IMAGE and FLUX_NETWORK_DEVICE`.
+The Flux runtime depends on the `mlPolicy: flux` trigger in flux-runtime.yaml, and you can customize the setup through environment variables such as `FLUX_VIEW_IMAGE and FLUX_NETWORK_DEVICE`.
 Binaries are installed under `/mnt/flux`, software is copied to `/opt/software`, and configurations are stored in `/etc/flux-config`.
 Related documentation includes the Kubeflow Trainer Getting Started guide, the Flux example manifests, and the Flux Framework HPSF project resources.
 A simple implementation has been done for this first go, and users are encouraged to submit feedback to request exposure of additional features.
 A demo video will be showcased at the KubeCon + CloudNativeCon 2026 EU booth for those that can attend.

 You can learn more about this in our [Flux Guide](https://www.kubeflow.org/docs/components/trainer/user-guides/flux/).